opensearch-project/opensearch-api-specification/SPECIFICATION_TESTING.md

 ### Managing Versions

 It's common to add a feature to the next version of OpenSearch.
 When adding a new API in the spec, make sure to specify `x-version-added`, `x-version-deprecated` or `x-version-removed`.
-Finally, specify a semver range in your tests as follows.
+Finally, specify a semver range in your test stories or chapters as follows.

 ```yaml
 - synopsis: Search with `phase_took` added in OpenSearch 2.12.